jonghun95/Employee/README.md

 # Employee management system
 This application provides CRUD services to manage employees

-## Building and Running on local machine
+## Building and Running on a local machine
 1. Download source codes from https://github.com/jonghun95/Employee
-2. Running Maven Spring boot plugin from root directory:  mvn spring-boot:run
+2. Run Spring boot with the Maven: ./mvnw spring-boot:run
-3. Now the application is running
+3. The application is now running

 ## End points
 ### Read (GET)